KaBoomKaBoom/PAD-FAF-CAB/README.md

 ## 📚 Infrastructure Documentation

-This project includes two critical infrastructure components that enable service orchestration and communication.
+This project includes three critical infrastructure components that enable service orchestration and communication.
 For detailed technical information, please refer to the dedicated documentation:

 ### Service Discovery
 The **Service Discovery** system provides automatic service registration, health monitoring, and load balancing information for the API Gateway.
 It's built in Go and maintains a real-time registry of all microservice instances.